pannous/hieros/docs/Home.md

 𓈎𓅱𓂋𓏤|𓈎q 𓅱u r𓂋𓏤 qur𓏤|𓉗,quarry,chyros |gold miner
 [𓉔](𓉔)[𓄿](𓄿)[𓂋](𓂋)[𓏏](𓏏)[𓄜](𓄛)[𓏥](𓏥)[𓃒](𓃒)|H+AI+R+D+[𓏥](𓏥)|Herden|herds

 Is this all a German hoax from the 19th century?
-The alphabet and the standard reading of signs were developed by French, English and Semitic scolars, so it all seems genuine.
+The alphabet and the standard reading of signs were developed by French, English and Semitic scholars, so it all seems genuine.

-This Discovery is not entirely new, Dr. Christian De Vartavan, head of the Armenian Egyptology Centre released several [papers](https://www.google.de/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwiA0MjT2dDYAhUEJlAKHa-8C0MQFggzMAA&url=http%3A%2F%2Fwww.academia.edu%2F357726%2FSeveral_Ancient_Egyptian_numerals_are_cognates_of_Indo_European_or_Proto_Indo_European_equivalents&usg=AOvVaw0RUWGKPhtGirffrH_29yU6) on the subject.
+This Discovery is not entirely new, Dr. Christian De Vartavan, head of the Armenian Egyptology Center released several [papers](https://www.google.de/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwiA0MjT2dDYAhUEJlAKHa-8C0MQFggzMAA&url=http%3A%2F%2Fwww.academia.edu%2F357726%2FSeveral_Ancient_Egyptian_numerals_are_cognates_of_Indo_European_or_Proto_Indo_European_equivalents&usg=AOvVaw0RUWGKPhtGirffrH_29yU6) on the subject.
 In fact this observation was more widely spread before the second world war, after which it became taboo.
 Either because the Nazis abused the Indo-Europaen data for their ideology, or because of the undeniable strong connections between Egyptian and Semitic languages; the later however is not a contradiction:

 Egyptian could be related to Afro-Asiatic *and* Eurasian languages.